Food is such an important part aspect of our life and it's important to focus on what you eat.

 The inner gel of the aloe vera leaf contains around 200 active compounds with over 75 nutrients.
 These include 20 minerals, 18 amino acids and 12 vitamins (even vitamin B12 – one of the very few plant sources of this vitamin).
 Aloe vera also has anti-microbial properties fighting fungi and bacteria and houses anti-inflammatory plant steroids and enzymes.
 Aloe vera is known to aid digestion and elimination, boost the immune system, and be highly effective at healing, moisturizing and rejuvianting the skin, naturally stimulating the production of collagen.

 Aloe vera is best eaten fresh when possible (you can order large aloe vera leaves which last a few weeks refridgerated).
 Scrape out the inside gel, avoiding the outside of the leaf which is a strong laxative, and blend with fruit for the ultimate beautifying smoothie.
-Aloe vera has a mild flavour though a slight bitter edge, hence is best combined with fruit.
+Aloe vera has a mild flavor though a slight bitter edge, hence is best combined with fruit.

 Avocados are smoothing and softening for the skin and easily absorbed; compared with almond, corn, olive, and soybean oils, avocado oil has the highest skin penetration rate.